Deploying a Large App

 cc.packages.max_package_sizeproperty in the manifest.

 Your network connection speed is sufficient to upload your app within the 15 minute limit.
-We recommends a minimum speed of 874 KB/s.
+We recommend a minimum speed of 874 KB/s.

 Note: Cloud Foundry provides an authorization token that is valid for a minimum of 20 minutes.